 The handlebar is one of the most important components on your road bike.
 Along with your saddle and pedals, it’s one of the three major contact points and, crucially, it controls your steering and how the bike handles.

 The handlebar also plays a role in determining your frontal area and, as a leading edge (in aerodynamic terms), is often a prime suspect for an upgrade on performance road bikes, with many riders also tempted by the thought of adding a little more carbon to their bike.

 The best road handlebar for you should offer a comfortable transition between the tops, hoods and drops, and a drop shape you are capable of using effectively.
 Being able to use the drops is critical, as it offers the greatest leverage possible on the brake levers when descending.

-However, get the position wrong and you’ll likely suffer neck, shoulder and lower back pain, not to mention running the risk of handlebar palsy (or ulnar neuropathy — numbness of the two smallest fingers due to compression or traction of the ulnar nerve as it passes across the wrist into the hand, with or without hand muscle weakness).
+However, the wrong setup could lead to pain on the bike, including neck pain and back pain, as well as the risk of developing more serious issues such as handlebar palsy or ulnar neuropathy (numbness of the two smallest fingers due to compression or traction of the ulnar nerve as it passes across the wrist into the hand, with or without hand muscle weakness).

 How to choose the width of your handlebars

-Too much fuss is made about the importance of shoulder width when choosing bar width.
+It’s often said handlebars should match shoulder width, though in reality too much fuss is made about the importance of shoulder width when choosing a bar.

 How to choose the shape of your handlebars